mewt/agungsukariman.com/content/go blog/audax-150km-jakarta.md

 title = "Audax 150KM Jakarta: Unsupported and Unbroken" tags = ["Cycling", "Endurance", "Jakarta"]
 +++

-# Jakarta 150 KM Audax: A Ride That Tested Everything

 ## Starting With High Hopes
 I signed up for the Jakarta 150 km Audax imagining a steady day in the saddle, easy pace, friendly banter at checkpoints, maybe even an iced kopi somewhere along the way.
 What I got was the exact opposite.